Hyper-parameter Tuning for Adversarially Robust Models: Introduction

 Further, our study demonstrates that while the cost and complexity of HPT are heightened in adversarial settings, it also reveals that, in the context of robust models, unique opportunities can be exploited to effectively mitigate these costs.
-Specifically, we show that it is possible to leverage cheap AT methods to obtain inexpensive, yet highly correlated, estimations of the quality achievable using more robust/expensive methods (PGD~\cite{pgd}).
-Besides studying the trade-offs between cost reduction and HP quality correlation with different AT methods, we extend a recent multi-fidelity optimizer (taKG~\cite{takg}) to incorporate the choice of the AT method as an additional dimension to reduce the cost of the HPT process.
-We evaluate the proposed method using our dataset and show that incorporating the choice of the AT method as an additional fidelity dimension in taKG leads up to 2.1$\times$ speed-ups, with gains that extend up to 3.7$\times$ with respect to popular HPT, such as HyperBand~\cite{hyperband}.
+Specifically, we show that it is possible to leverage cheap AT methods to obtain inexpensive, yet highly correlated, estimations of the quality achievable using more robust/expensive methods (PGD \cite{pgd}).
+Besides studying the trade-offs between cost reduction and HP quality correlation with different AT methods, we extend a recent multi-fidelity optimizer (taKG~\cite{takg}) to incorporate the choice of the AT method as an additional dimension to reduce the HPT cost.
+We evaluate the proposed method using our dataset and show that incorporating the choice of the AT method as an additional fidelity dimension in taKG leads up to 2.1$\times$ speed-ups, with gains that extend up to 3.7$\times$ w.r.t. popular HPT methods, as HyperBand~\cite{hyperband}.
+These reductions in the optimization time not only translate to significant reductions in energy consumption during training but also result in corresponding decreases in pollutant emissions.